LeoTsui/CS259D_Notes_HW/notes/A_multi-model_approach_to_the_detection_of_web-based_attacks.md

 ## Limitation

-* Google
-    * Nearly half of the number of false positives
+* Google, nearly half of the number of false positives
     * Anomalous search strings that contain instances of non-printable characters
         * Probably requests issued by users with incompatible character sets
     * Extremely long strings
         * Such as URLs directly pasted into the search field

 ## Reference